fuse-open/docs/articles/basics/introduction-to-fuse.md

 Our chosen project template gives us only one UX file to start with, called `MainView.ux`.
 To start building your app, open this file in your text editor of choice.
 You'll notice the file only contains two lines of code; a pair of opening and closing `App` tags.

-[callout info]
-UX markup is explained in detail in the next section.
+> [callout_info] UX markup is explained in detail in the next section.
-[/callout]

 ```
 <App>